 Arena rankings

-K3 debuted at #1 on the LMSYS Frontend Code Arena — a 17-place jump from Kimi K2.6’s #18, passing Claude Fable 5 on that specific benchmark.
+K3 debuted at #1 on the Frontend Code Arena, run by Arena (the leaderboard formerly branded LMArena/LMSYS Chatbot Arena, which renamed to Arena in January 2026) — a 17-place jump from Kimi K2.6’s #18, surpassing Claude Fable 5 with 1,679 points and a 76% pairwise win rate (Arena’s announcement on X, corroborated by Tom’s Hardware).
+K3 ranked #1 in six of the Arena’s seven frontend domains, landing #2 (behind Fable 5) only in Gaming.
 The Frontend Code Arena evaluates conversational code generation in browser/web contexts, not just compilation correctness.

 Competitive Positioning